raweldon/response_analysis/README.md

 * 6/22/2019
     * added spherical hamonics fit to light output data
     * need to determine how many terms are needed for the data

+* 6/26/2019
+    * got SmoothSphereBivariateSpline working -- looks great!!
+    * Note: LSQSphereBivariateSpline and SmoothSphereBivariateSpline are the same if you do not use weights